thekenapatel/EventEdge/README.md

 ## Usage
 - Use the website to navigate through the frontend and explore its current features.
 - Note that some functionalities may not be fully operational due to ongoing development.

+## Inspiration
+   This app is inspired by [AllEvents](https://allevents.in/).
+Built for learning and portfolio purposes.